 Thermal Baths

-Now for the moment we’ve all been waiting for – It’s thermal bath time.
 Budapest’s thermal baths have formed a part of the local culture for centuries, and to visit the city without experiencing one is quite honestly, scandalous.

-Day 4 of Budapest Itinerary
+Day 4 in Budapest

 It’s your final day in Budapest, and today, you have a couple of options.
 You can either follow the morning activities and hit up another spa for the rest of the afternoon.

-Or you can follow our itinerary as it is, which leads you to some of the hidden gems in Budapest.
+Or you can follow our Budapest itinerary as it is, which leads you to some of the hidden gems in Budapest.
 If you’re a real adventurer, you won’t want to miss the last activity of the day.

 Andrassy Avenue